chaoss/metrics/activity-metrics/maintainer-response-to-merge-request-duration.md

 ## 1. Description
 What is the duration of time for a maintainer to make a first response to a code merge request?

+How do we decide who a maintainer is?
+What is the signal in data?
+Commit rights?
+Active commit work?
+If a project is structured around pull requests is there a type of maintainer that can be referenced which does not have commit rights?

 ## 2. Use Cases
 Provide examples of how the metric might inform different stakeholders through use cases.